Switch out from Dividend to Growth Plans of mutual funds

 In debt funds, DDT was at 25% while STCG was taxed as per investor’s tax slab.
 So most investors already preferred growth plans over dividend plans.

-In Budget 2020 (changes will be effective from April 1st, 2020), the Finance Minister abolished DDT and instead made dividends taxable in the hands of the investor at the applicable slab rate.
+In Budget 2020 (changes are effective from April 1st, 2020), the Finance Minister abolished DDT and instead made dividends taxable in the hands of the investor at the applicable slab rate.
 This means that if you are in the higher tax slab (30%), you will have to pay 30% tax on the dividend income compared to the earlier 10% DDT.
 However, if you are in the lowest tax slab (5%), you will benefit and end up paying lower tax on the dividend income.

 Also tax deducted at source (TDS) at 10% on dividends exceeding INR 5,000 has been introduced.
 This can be claimed back at the time of filing of income tax return (ITR) in case TDS cut is higher than your actual tax incidence.
 If not, the excess tax over and above TDS needs to be paid.
 Overall, introduction of TDS makes ITR filing cumbersome for the investors opting dividend option.

-So clearly, if your tax slab rate is more than 10%, the proposed changes will reduce your dividend income in hand and hence it is wise to switch from dividend to growth plan.
+So clearly, if your tax slab rate is more than 10%, these changes will reduce your dividend income in hand and hence it is wise to switch from dividend to growth plan.
 Purely from the tax perspective, it may seem that investors in <10% tax slab will benefit by staying in dividend plan.
 But given the TDS deduction and hence claiming tax refund later, will make ITR filing cumbersome.
 Also, since LTCG is only charged on gains above INR 1 Lakh annually irrespective of tax slab, you may not have to pay any tax (0% tax) on your withdrawals under SWP vs slab rate in dividend plan.
 Thus, even if you belong to a lower tax bracket (<10%) it makes sense to switch your investments from dividend to growth plan.

 If not dividend, then what?